Lamp Characteristics & The Halogen Cycle

 To maintain long life and consistent output, use a light feedback loop.
 As the lamp envelope darkens and restricts output, the sensor will react by increasing voltage, thus increasing intensity (and temperature).
 The resulting increase in temperature heats the quartz envelope and starts the halogen cycle again, restoring clarity.
 The increase in output is picked up by the sensor, which reduces voltage to the lamp and keeps the system in balance.

 Voltage affects color temperature in an almost linear ratio.
 A 20% reduction in voltage (to 80%), reduces color temperature by about 7%.
 Conversely, a 20% increase in voltage (to 120%) increase the temperature a little more than 6%.
-Actually, it's not the voltage, but the change in filament temperature resulting from voltage input, which effects color temperature.
+Actually, it’s not the voltage, but the change in filament temperature resulting from voltage input, which effects color temperature.
 As you might imagine, managing the color temperature by manipulating voltage has its limit.
 A more effective way to manage color temperature is through the use of filters.
-Use our color temperature calculator, and identify the right filter to achieve a specific color temperature, depending on the initial color temperature of the lamp you select.
+Use the Google temperature conversion calculator, and identify the right filter to achieve a specific color temperature, depending on the initial color temperature of the lamp you select.

 Most machine vision applications use black and white CCD cameras, with peak sensitivity in near IR.(800-900 nanometers).
 Coincidentally, the peak output of a Quartz-Halogen lamp is about 850nm.
 To get the most power from your lamp for B&W applications, (if your application can stand it) consider removing the IR filter from the light source (which blocks output above 700nm), and use a lamp without the dichroic reflector (Substitute one with an aluminum or gold reflector, for example).